lsst-dm/dmtn-120/index.rst

 FlatBuffer meets some of our criteria:

-* It uses the Apache 2.0 license.
+* it uses the Apache 2.0 license.
-* It has built-in support for both C++ and Python, although Python features are very limited.
+* it has built-in support for both C++ and Python, although Python features are very limited.
   The C++ API is also cleaner, particularly with vector types.
-* It only natively supports a proprietary file format (though it allows import from JSON).
+* it only natively supports a proprietary file format (though it allows import from JSON).
   In C++, it may be possible to use reflection to support other formats.
-* It supports schema versioning.
+* it supports schema versioning.
-* It probably cannot unpersist old files, as FlatBuffer makes strict demands on persistence formats in the interest of efficiency.
+* it probably cannot depersist old files, as FlatBuffer makes strict demands on persistence formats in the interest of efficiency.
-* It natively supports arrays of primitive type.
+* it natively supports arrays of primitive type.
-* It does not natively handle polymorphism, though we could emulate it by storing an explicit class name (much like ``lsst.afw.table.io`` does) and using the FlexBuffers feature to avoid knowing the schema a priori.
+* it does not natively handle polymorphism, though we could emulate it by storing an explicit class name (much like ``lsst.afw.table.io`` does) and using the FlexBuffers feature to avoid knowing the schema a priori.
-* It supports streaming input of large files, at least in C++, but does not support reading only a predetermined part of an object.
+* it supports streaming input of large files, at least in C++, but does not support reading only a predetermined part of an object.
   However, it does depersist at close to disk-limited speed, so partial reads may be less performance-critical.
-* It has native support for object relationships, even among different persisted files.
+* it has native support for object relationships, even among different persisted files.
-* Its persisted form is highly efficient, and therefore not human-readable.
+* its persisted form is highly efficient, and therefore not human-readable.

-Reccomendations
+Recommendations
 ---------------

 We do not yet recommend any of these frameworks as a replacement for ``lsst.afw.table.io``, and are continuing our research into alternatives.